auriq/essentia_docs/source/dlv/dlv.rst

 ..
 To commit any changes back to you Github Repository, the Personal Access Token you used to connect to the repository must have had write permissions.
 If this is the case, you can click **Commit** to push your changes back onto the Github Repository.

-*Note:* To view or switch between available Github Repositories or Branches, click on the **Repository** or **Branch** drop down menus.
+*Note:* To view or switch between available Github Repositories or Branches, click on the **Github Repository** or **Branch** drop down menus.

 Using RStudio
 -------------

 .. note::

     R and RStudio-Server are NOT part of our Essentia Platform.
 They are third party software that we enable users to install and integrate with AT THEIR OWN DISCRETION.
-This Decision is up to the User and is not required to use any of AuriQ Systems Inc.'s solutions.
+This decision is up to the User and is not required to use any of AuriQ Systems Inc.'s solutions.

 **Setting up RStudio**